weirdtangent/pictureframe/README.md

 by adding this (lets wait a good long time, raspberry pi is slow)
 > sleep 30
-> start-pictureframe.sh Personal # (or your default collection name)
+> start-pictureframe.sh personal # (or your default collection name)

 setup cron to sync your collections if you're using glone or something that needs scheduling: